dependabot/dependabot-core/CONTRIBUTING.md

 ## Contribution workflow

- * Amazing!
-We love contributions!
  * Fork the project.
  * Make your feature addition or bug fix.
  * Add tests for it.
 This is important so we don't break it in a future version unintentionally.
  * Send a pull request.
+The tests will run on it automatically, so don't worry if you couldn't get them running locally.

 ## Setup instructions